-Essays earning a score of 8 effectively defend, challenge, or qualify Thomas's claims.
-The evidence drawn from reading and experience is appropriate and convincing.
+Essays earning a score of 8 effectively evaluate the pros and cons of Singer's argument and clearly indicate which position the writer finds more persuasive.
+The evidence used is appropriate and convincing.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.